-Christmas is a widely celebrated holiday around the world, and its date is significant to many people.
-While Christmas is traditionally observed on December 25th, the day of the week on which it falls varies from year to year.
-In this article, we will explore the question: When was the last time Christmas was on a Sunday?
+Christmas is a globally celebrated holiday cherished for its traditions, festivities, and deep-rooted symbolism.
+While the date of Christmas is fixed on December 25th, the day of the week on which it falls varies from year to year, prompting the question: When was the last time Christmas was on a Sunday?
+To understand this rarity, we delve into the intricate interplay between Leap Years and the cyclical occurrence of Sunday Christmases.

 To determine the last time Christmas fell on a Sunday, we need to look back at the recent past.
 Here are the dates of Christmas on a Sunday in recent history: